-The Barbican’s current blockbuster show, ‘The Bride and the Bachelors: Duchamp with Cage, Cunningham, Rauschenberg and Johns’, focuses on Marcel Duchamp’s cultural legacy by tracing his relationship to four great modern masters; composer John Cage, choreographer Merce Cunningham, and visual artists Robert Rauschenberg and Jasper Johns.
-The show has inspired us to take at look at other great Duchamp-ions…
+Marcel Duchamp’s enormous cultural legacy is undisputed.
+By tracing his relationship to four great modern masters: composer John Cage, choreographer Merce Cunningham, and visual artists Robert Rauschenberg and Jasper Johns, we take a look at how Duchamp changed the course of art history with his innovations.

 The art and ideas of French painter, sculptor and writer Marcel Duchamp, perhaps more than those of any other 20th century artist, have radically altered our understanding of what constitutes an object of art.
 From his early experiments with Cubism and his association with Dada and Surrealism, to his conception of the ready-made, Duchamp refused to accept the standards and practices of an established art system.
 Refusing to repeat himself or develop a recognizable style, Duchamp paved the way for later movements such as Pop Art.

 Prolific artist Duchamp employed chance and humour, questioned the tastemakers, playfully ridiculed existing norms to transcend the status quo, and perhaps most radically, created works of art from everyday objects.
-Here we examine how this artist-provocateur influenced three of Pop Art’s greats; Any Warhol, Richard Hamilton, and Sir Peter Blake:
+Here we examine how this artist-provocateur influenced three of Pop Art’s greats: Andy Warhol, Richard Hamilton, and Sir Peter Blake.

 Among the qualities that Andy Warhol and Marcel Duchamp share are a desire to shock, a taste for celebrity, a belief in the everyday object, an interest in language and puns, and a penchant for cross dressing.
 In 2010 the Andy Warhol Museum held an exhibition examining the artistic links between these two art giants, ‘Twisted Pair: Marcel Duchamp/Andy Warhol’.
 The show revealed that Warhol himself owned over thirty works by Duchamp, including a copy of the ‘Fountain’ urinal, which he acquired by trading away three of his portraits.